tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-nan
+'has Authorities and Defaults'

 ### Label

-nan
+'has Authorities and Defaults'

 ### Type

 DataProperty

-## Superclass

-'Details of the bdq:sourceAuthoritiy listed in a Specification, along with Parameters that may be provided to the expected response along with their default values.'

 ### Definition

-'has Authorities and Defaults'
+nan

 ### Comment

-'has Authorities and Defaults'
+'Details of the bdq:sourceAuthoritiy listed in a Specification, along with Parameters that may be provided to the expected response along with their default values.'

 ********************